sharan-7os/sharan-7os/README.md

 ## About Me

 I am a final-year Computer Science and Engineering undergraduate at Kumaraguru College of Technology, with a strong foundation in Data Structures, Algorithms, and Object-Oriented Programming using C++.
 I specialize in full-stack web development using the MERN stack, and have gained practical exposure through internships in web development and cloud networking.
-I am currently expanding my expertise into Agentic AI, DevOps practices, and the fundamentals of cyber security, with the goal of building secure, scalable, and well-engineered software systems.
+I am currently expanding my expertise into DevOps practices, and the fundamentals of cyber security, with the goal of building secure, scalable, and well-engineered software systems.
 I am actively seeking opportunities as a Software Developer or Programmer Analyst.

 <br>